kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 41: Had a friend play test the game and made some updates from the feedback.
 This included making the levels a bit less frusturating and making some objects go to the background

+Day 42: Worked on making it so you can fall through one way platforms

+Day 43: Fixed one of the problems in w1-lvl2.
+I also added platforms in w1-lvl3 so its easier to get around becasue testers found the navigation to be infuriating

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.